Skip to main content

 Sleek, urban, walkable downtown core

-Miami's most transit-accessible neighborhood (Metromover is free), close to Bayfront Park fan zone, and full of mid-range to upscale hotels at more predictable prices than South Beach.
+Miami's most transit-accessible neighborhood (Metromover is free), close to the Bayfront Park fan zone.
+Mid-range to upscale hotels at more predictable prices than South Beach.

 Little Havana